wkolowski/Type-Theory-Wishlist/README.md

 & r => l
 ```

-But things are even more ecomfortable: coinductive values are unpacked for us automatically and we only need to use the dot notation in case of ambiguity.
+But things are even more comfortable: coinductive values are unpacked for us automatically and we only need to use the dot notation in case of ambiguity.

 ```
 swap (x : A * B) : B * A